 Zachary Detrick, composer, had his first premiere at Merkin Concert Hall at age 4.
 He began his composition studies with Daniel Ott at the Juilliard School.
-Later he was mentored by Brad Balliett while writing his Divertimento on “A Mad Tea Party”, performed by the Metropolis Ensemble, directed by Andrew Cyr.
-His pieces have been premiered by Carnegie Hall’s ACJW Ensemble, DZ4, Yarn/Wire, Face the Music, Gutbucket, PubliQuartet, New York Youth Symphony, loadbang, Contemporaneous and others.
-Recent premieres include performances at the National Opera Center, South Oxford Space, Tenri Cultural Institute, Le Poisson Rouge, Symphony Space, Queens Museum, WTC Memorial Plaza and the David Rubenstein Atrium at Lincoln Center.
+As a 5th grader he was mentored by Brad Balliett while writing Divertimento on “A Mad Tea Party” for the Metropolis Ensemble, directed by Andrew Cyr.
+His pieces have been premiered by ICE (International Contemporary Ensemble), Ensemble Dal Niente, ACJW Ensemble, DZ4, Yarn/Wire, Face the Music, PubliQuartet, loadbang, Contemporaneous, PhiloSonia, American Modern Ensemble, and Four Corners Ensemble.
+Performance venues have included the National Opera Center, South Oxford Space, Tenri Cultural Institute, Le Poisson Rouge, Symphony Space, Queens Museum, WTC Memorial Plaza and the David Rubenstein Atrium at Lincoln Center.
 In 2014, a portion of his Beyond Outer was heard on NPR’s All Things Considered as part of an interview highlighting pieces to be performed during the very first NY Phil Biennial.
 Notably, Detrick was contacted by the New York Philharmonic to write Puck’s Fantasy, which they performed in March 2015 under the direction of Courtney Lewis.